Godzilla vs. Kong: Cast

 A Monarch geologist and chief cartographer who works closely with Kong and charts the mission into the Hollow Earth.
 Skarsgård described his character as a reluctant hero who is "not an alpha, bad-ass" and "thrown into this very dangerous situation and is definitely not equipped for it."
 Skarsgård called Nathan an homage to 1980s films like Indiana Jones, Romancing the Stone, Lethal Weapon, and Die Hard.
-Skarsgård prepped for the film by researching the Hollow Earth, and learning sign language to communicate with Kaylee Hottle.
+Skarsgård prepped for the film by researching the Hollow Earth, and learning American Sign Language to communicate with Kaylee Hottle.